-I asked all of you what you REALLY want to eat on Christmas morning.
+I asked all of you what you REALLY want to eat on Christmas morning, or any morning for that matter 🙂 think of Easter breakfast too!
 BTW- that was super fun to read all of your messages.
 There were a lot of messages!
 We decided to practice your favorite Christmas breakfast, because I had never made it before.
 And guess what?
 The first time was a success.
 Can you guess what we made?
 Cinnamon Rolls.
-Everyone wants to indulge on Christmas morning with Cinnamon Rolls!
-And the vote was split between Cinnamon Rolls made from scratch verses store bought Cinnamon Rolls.
-We made our Cinnamon Rolls in our cast iron pan, a non-toxic pan.
-We also made our favorite Frittata, a little something healthy to balance out the sweet in our new green pans!
+Everyone wants to indulge on with Cinnamon Rolls!
+Sharing the best recipe!

 I did a lot of research on what Cinnamon Roll recipe to use.
-I wanted one that was quick, not a lot of steps (seeing all the steps OVERWHELMS me!!) and one that was tested by one of you.
-I actually ended up trying a Cinnamon Roll recipe from a reader!
-Haylee Bock, it is her mom’s recipe that she says she is famous for!
-Kevin loved it and he is the real test, he loves a good Cinnamon Roll.
-Many of you said you get the frozen Rhodes Rolls and you like them or the Trader Joe’s rolls.
-We have made the Trader Joe’s rolls and honestly these home-made rolls taste so much better, totally worth the effort!!
-Many of you also said you like Pioneer Women’s Cinnamon Roll Recipe, I looked at it and it looked a lot more indulgent then these.
+I wanted a recipe that was quick, not a lot of steps.
+I actually ended up trying a Cinnamon Roll recipe from one of you, Haylee Bock, shared mom’s recipe that she says she is famous for!
+Kevin loved it, he loves a good Cinnamon Roll.
+Many of you said you get the frozen Rhodes Rolls or the Trader Joe’s rolls.
+We have made both, and honestly these homemade rolls taste SO MUCH better, totally worth the effort!!
+Some of you also said you like Pioneer Women’s Cinnamon Roll Recipe, I looked at it and it looked a lot more indulgent than these.
 So I went with the recipe below….

 - 2 ½ c flour